tomchiverton/opensaml-idp-example/README.md

     * Set **destinationUrl** to be the Assertion Consumer Service URL from the Identity Provider you created in Okta in step 3

+To get the .crt as a .pem you can exchange ```openssl pkcs12  -in idp-signing.p12 -out idp-signing.crt.pem``` then cat the .pem file to find the public key

 Note: you can adapt the guide above.
 It's intended as a quick start.

 ## Regenerating IdP Signature Certificate